 - Every regular grammar can be represented by a finite-state automaton. - Every regular grammar can be represented by a regular expression.
 And vice versa.
-This should all already be known from your basic courses.

 Finite-State Automata

 Finite-state automaton (FSA)

 • An FSA is a state machine that reads a string from a specific regular language.
 It represents the set of all strings belonging to the language.